 Discuss Your Case With a Florida Car Accident Lawyer Today

-The Florida statute of limitations stipulates that all car accident cases must be filed within four years of the car accident.
+The Florida statute of limitations stipulates that all car accident cases must be filed within two years of the car accident.

 It takes time to collect evidence and build your case, especially when you are focusing on your recovery.
 A car accident lawyer can make the process easier by handling the details on your behalf.